drmanhatin/drmanhatin/README.md

 ### Hi there 👋

-🔭 I’m currently employed as a Customer Engineer at Microsoft, focusing on serverless & PaaS.
+🔭 I’m currently employed as a Customer Engineer at Microsoft, focusing on serverless & PaaS services.
 In my spare time I like to tinker on a phone app that I'm currently building with some friends.

 💬 Ask me about Vue, Typescript, NodeJS, Progressive Web Apps, Active Directory B2C, Azure Functions.